Our Goodnotes vs. Notability article was most recently updated in May 2024.

 Navigation within Notability is also pretty simple.
 Unlike the sidebar in Goodnotes, Notability’s sidebar contains dividers.
 By default, you’ll also be able to see all your subjects within the dividers, but you can collapse any unnecessary dividers to save space.

-Individual notes from the subject you have open will take up the right side of the screen, and you click on the More button on the upper right to choose from list or grid view or to sort by Name, Modified Date, or Created Date.
+Individual notes from the subject you have open will take up the right side of the screen, and you can click on the More button on the upper right to choose from list or grid view or to sort by Name, Modified Date, or Created Date.

 The Notes section on the sidebar contains your Recents, Shared, Favorites, and Unfiled notes as tabs to save space on the sidebar (Notability Plus only).